-The 14th Annual Indigenous Film & Arts Festival happened in Denver on October 4-10, 2017, presented by the International Institute for Indigenous Resource Management presented in venues across the city.
-Mervyn L. Tano, President, International Institute for Indigenous Resource Management reflects on this years theme, Celebrating the Creative Spirit below.
+The 14th Annual Indigenous Film & Arts Festival took place in Denver on October 4-10, 2017, presented by the International Institute for Indigenous Resource Management (IIIRM) presented in venues across the city.

 I suppose what I’m saying is that celebrating the creative spirit is an integral part of my daily life.
 The creative spirit and the art it produces is an important part of who I am.
 And like the autonomic nervous system, for the most part, it operates autonomously—music as white noise; Paris street scenes as a step or two beyond wallpaper.
 But not always.
 And it’s in these interstitial spaces when the automatic pilot is disengaged and my synapses are fired up that my relationship with the creative spirit and its impact on my identity is shaped and defined.

 For example, sometimes the watercolor of Shakespeare and Company triggers a flood of memories.
 I’m transported to 1962 Paris as an awestruck 19-year old GI.
 And Shakespeare then was Mistral.
 George Whitman was George Whitman.
 He sold me a beat-up copy of Margaret Mead’s Male and Female: A Study of the Sexes in a Changing World from which I learned about the notion of human fatherhood as a social invention.
 55 years later I’m still not totally convinced.
 Anyone who’s been to Shakespeare and Company in Paris and seen my basement library will immediately grasp the resemblance—narrow aisles lined with, shall we say, an eclectic assortment of shelving.
 And, by the way, I still have that copy (now even more beat-up) of Male and Female.